Pylons/pyramid/docs/narr/configuration.rst

        app = config.make_wsgi_app()

-After configuring views, the script creates a WSGI *application* via the ``config.make_wsgi_app`` method.
+After configuring views and ending configuration, the script creates a WSGI *application* via the ``config.make_wsgi_app`` method.
 A call to ``make_wsgi_app`` implies that all configuration is finished (meaning all method calls to the configurator which set up views, and various other configuration settings have been performed).
 The ``make_wsgi_app`` method returns a :term:`WSGI` application object that can be used by any WSGI server to present an application to a requestor.

 The :mod:`repoze.bfg` application object, in particular, is an instance of the ``repoze.bfg.router.Router`` class.
 It has a